Home

 Castellano Ingles

-Detection of the time delays in AGNs through radioactive decay
+Detection of the time delays in AGNs

 As seen in the following light curves of the AAVSO, in most of them there is a time delay in the AGNs studied.
 The maximum brightness in the optician is the point that I consider as the Main Explosion, marked as 0 days.
 It is also observed that the maximum brightness in Gamma rays usually occurs about 3 days before.

 The time delay in all subclasses of AGNs (Blazars, Quasars, Seyfert 2 galaxies, etc.) is the same.
 The only thing that is appreciable in its curves of light, is its lower light amplitude.
-Secondary explosions are directly related to the radioactive decay of the different elements.

 What is more difficult for me is to detect the exact moment of the main explosion and secondary explosions.
 As I gather more light curves, I will attach it and reduce the errors.
 That is, I want to further define the light curve and its time delay.